debanil-hutech/Inflation-Next-App/README.md

 # Inflation-Next-App
-It is a Nextjs App for monggose where
+It is a Nextjs App for monggose where we can check chart of next App